 From the Local Group Policy Editor that shows up, navigate to the following path:

-Then double-click on Prevent the usage of SkyDrive for file storage policy setting.
+Then double-click on Prevent the usage of OneDrive for file storage policy setting.
 Select Enabled and click Apply/OK.

-Do note that when you enable this policy setting, you won’t be able to access your SkyDrive files from the SkyDrive app.
+Do note that when you enable this policy setting, you won’t be able to access your OneDrive files from the OneDrive app.
 The SkyDrive node will go away from the Explorer left navigation pane.
 File syncing will stop!

 - Inability to upload photos and videos from the camera roll folder.

-- Inability of Windows Store apps to access SkyDrive using the WinRT API.
+- The inability of Windows Store apps to access SkyDrive using the WinRT API.

 Should you wish to reverse the changes, simply select Not Configured.
 After its done, all your apps and features will start functioning again, and the SkyDrive folder will appear once again in File Explorer.